tchayen/triangolatte/README.md

 #### `Deviation(data []Point, holes [][]Point, t []float64) (real, triangles, deviation float64)`

-Given original points, holes and triangles calculated by the `EarCut(...)`, can be used to determine how much obtained polygon area differs from the real one.
+Given original points, holes and triangles calculated by the `Polygon(...)`, can be used to determine how much obtained polygon area differs from the real one.
 Might have false positives when areas of the triangles sum up to a correct value, while their positions make no sense.